DavidLordan/FP2/README.md

 For example, a text-box is shown to the user, asking them to enter their name.

 After doing so, they may click to get a welcome message, or to clear the content.
-Both buttons have a callback function built in to them to carry out their appropriate actions.
+Both buttons have a callback procedures to carry out their appropriate actions.

 Also, a slider is shown.
 By default, all sliders have a gauge showing their current value just below them.
 I created a message field to the right, which is set by the slider’s callback.
 This was done simply to practice extracting a control’s setting and using it to change something elsewhere.
 In this instance, I set it to display the max value minus the current value.
-Rather than having the message field simply mimic the gauge built in to the slider, I wanted to show the message field was a separate entity and that callbacks were being fired in the background.
+Rather than having the message field simply mimic the gauge built in to the slider, I wanted to show the message field was a separate entity being set by the callbacks that were being fired in the background.

 ### Code